Simplified supply of medicinal products subject to prescription

-Changes in the dispensing categories of medicinal products
+Changes to the dispensing categories of medicinal products

-Medicinal products may only be placed on the market when they have been authorised by Swissmedic.
-Swissmedic classifies medicinal products into different categories of supply.
+Medicinal products are placed on the market once they have been authorised by Swissmedic.
+Swissmedic classifies medicinal products into different dispensing categories.

 Dispensing categories as of January 2019